 “The Strawtown Approach to Outdoor Learning

 in collaboration with the Rockland Teachers’ Center Institute

 Thurs.
 Oct.
 13th,

 This workshop draws from the best of Strawtown’s 20+ years of nature, art and science programming that enriches social emotional learning.
 Educators will learn our step-by-step place-based methods for guiding students safely in outdoor settings.
 While moving beyond a “postcard view” of nature, participants will learn activities that invite children to take a deeper look at the beauty and workings of their surroundings that they are a part of.
 The program will feature a variety of short discovery outings matched with hands-on learning activities that can be conducted outdoors, back in the classroom, home or studio.

-- $140 / participant (includes materials and light snack, plus orientation phone call with Director Laurie Seeman )
+- $140 / participant (includes materials and light snack, plus mentorship phone call with Director Laurie Seeman )

 - CTLE Hours available and provided by the Rockland Teachers’ Center Institute for additional $25 fee.
 Dual registration required.
 First, apply and register below, then Register for CTLE Hours prior to the workshop.

-- Qualified applicants may be eligible for sliding scale.
-Please inquire at email@example.com
+- Qualified applicants may be eligible for sliding scale and scholarships.
+Please inquire at firstname.lastname@example.org

 - Please note this workshop involves walking on easy-to-moderate nature trails.
 Please contact us regarding accessibility and accommodations.